asherikov/codeincomplete/README.md

 - 24h, aka ‘military’, time format is easier to read and parse and should always be preferred to a.m./p.m. convention.

+- Use integers instead of floats for storing timestamps: time is inherently discrete in computer systems, and, more importantly, floating point precision varies depending on the magnitude.

 - Don’t forget that some data, including dates and floats, is sometimes automatically formatted during I/O in accordance with system locale.
 For